priyankvenkat/bowtie-thesis/RAG Pipeline/README.md

 1. **chunking.py**: Extracts sections and tables from a PDF into structured JSON chunks
 2. **faiss_index_creator.py**: Converts chunks to embeddings and builds a FAISS search index
-3. **rag_app_faiss.py**: Provides a Dash UI for retrieving chunks, configuring LLMs, and generating Bowtie diagrams with Mermaid visualization
+3. **rag_app_faiss.py**: Provides a Dash UI for retrieving chunks, configuring LLMs, and generating Bowtie diagrams with Mermaid visualisation

 ---